Naomi - “ Dad, how much do you know about bees?”

 From here you need a whole set of other tools and equipment to begin producing honey but we’ll cover that in our Honey Production Tools post at a later date.

 *For a small hobby apiary you can sometimes get away with very little protective equipment and work with the bees only when the weather is best and the bees are flying.
-However, this isn't always recommended because as soon as you add more hives to your apiary there is more work to be done and it can be impractical to wait on the weather.
+However, this isn't always recommended because as soon as you add more hives to your apiary there is more work to be done and it can be impractical to wait for the weather.
 The absolute basics for protective equipment are a veil and gloves which would be worn with long pants and sleeves made from thicker materials.
 Although it isn’t always the most comfortable, a full bee suit is recommended.

 The Yukon’s environment is challenging for agriculture.
 Although we have long summer days, the season itself is quite short and often dry.
 Beekeepers need to be strategic about where they position their apiaries as summer rainfall (or lack thereof) can have a huge impact on whether or not flowers produce nectar at all.
 Placing apiaries near water or irrigated crops becomes a critical step towards ensuring bees are able to produce enough honey to sustain themselves for the summer and potentially enough for the beekeeper to harvest.